 The Info ID and Length fields are defined in 8.4.5.1 (General).(#1430)

 The format of the Neighbor Report element is shown in Figure 8-291 (Neighbor Report element format) defined in 8.4.2.36 (Neighbor Report element).
 The Element ID and the Length fields of the Neighbor Report element, as shown in Figure 8-291 (Neighbor Report element format), are not included.
+The Co-Located BSSID List(Ed) subelement is present when there is at least one other BSS which is co-located with the reporting BSS.

 8.6.8.33 Fine Timing Measurement frame format